 A.-H. Alissa Park is the Lenfest Chair in Applied Climate Science of Earth and Environmental Engineering & Chemical Engineering at Columbia University.
 She is also the Director of the Lenfest Center for Sustainable Energy at the Earth Institute.
 Her research focuses on sustainable energy conversion pathways with emphasis on Carbon Capture, Utilization and Storage (CCUS).
 Current efforts include the fundamental studies of chemical and physical interactions of natural and engineered materials with CO2 such as the development of novel nano-scale hybrid materials for combined CO2 capture and conversion and the investigation of carbon mineralization schemes fixing CO2 into solid carbonates.
 Park group is also working on innovative fuel synthesis pathways using unconventional energy sources such as shale gas and biomass.

-Visit Alissa Park's website
+Visit Ah-Hyung Alissa Park's website